Recognition of same-sex unions in Ukraine: Religious performance

 The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
 The Conference of Roman Catholic Bishops in Ukraine issued a statement that it saw a "danger in ambiguous wording that causes divergent interpretations among the faithful".
 "What we missed in the document is that the Gospel calls sinners to conversion, and without a call to leave the sinful life of homosexual couples, the blessing may look like an endorsement."
 The Ukrainian Greek Catholic Church, in full communion with the Holy See, announced it would not bless same-sex couples.
-Major Archbishop Sviatoslav Shevchuk said the declaration "has no legal force for the faithful of the Ukrainian Greek Catholic Church".
+The Major Archbishop of Kyiv–Galicia, Sviatoslav Shevchuk, said the declaration "has no legal force for the faithful of the Ukrainian Greek Catholic Church".